EXCLUSIVE-White House backs 2030 milestone on path to net zero grid

 The White House is weighing various legislative options and speaking to lawmakers in both parties.

-(Reporting by Nichola Groom and Valerie Volcovici; Editing by David Gregorio and Kenneth Maxwell)
+(Reporting by Nichola Groom and Valerie Volcovici; Editing by Kenneth Maxwell and Peter Cooney)

 ((nichola.groom@thomsonreuters.com))